Mercantec-GHC/temperature-alarm/README.md

 ## Setup

-In the `backend` folder, copy `appsettings.example.json` into `appsettings.json` and fill out the values.
+In the `backend/Api` folder, copy `appsettings.example.json` into `appsettings.json` and fill out the values.

 In the `frontend` folder, copy `shared/constants.example.js` into `shared/constants.js` and fill out the values.